 - get a felony charge reduced to a misdemeanor conviction, and/or

 - get a criminal charge completely dismissed.2

-So Veterans Treatment Court was developed to provide important life tools to help vets fortify their mental health and avoid criminal behavior again.
-In fact, this program is often the first opportunity vets have to get their mental disorders or addictions formally diagnosed.
+So Veterans Treatment Court was developed to provide important life tools to help you fortify your mental health and avoid criminal behavior again.
+In fact, this program is often the first opportunity you have to get your mental disorders or addictions formally diagnosed.

-You may get to live at home while they complete the program.
-But some are committed to a residential treatment program and earn sentence credits for the actual time they serve in residential treatment.
+You may get to live at home while you complete the program.
+Or you may be committed to a residential treatment program and earn sentence credits for the actual time you serve in residential treatment.

 - Phase II.
 This is a less strenuous form of Phase I in that there are fewer weekly meetings.
 This typically lasts for three (3) months.

 - Phase III.
 The frequency of drug testing and meetings continues to decrease.
 This typically lasts for five (5) months.

 - Phase IV.
 This phase serves as a transition from Veterans Court back to real life.
 You still have treatment and meetings, but the focus is looking forward to the next step and functioning as a law-abiding adult.
 Once you complete this program, you will receive referrals for job training, schooling, and/or headhunter services.